learn-co-curriculum/rails-5-api-template/README.md

     create      test/fixtures/campaigns.yml
 ```

-Note: If you go to the `/app/models/campaign.rb` file you will notice that the `Campaign` class inherits from `ApplicationRecord` instead of `ActiveRecord::Base`.
-Rails 5 now uses `ApplicationRecord` as a wrapper to inherit from `ActiveRecord::Base` you should see a file `/app/models/application_record.rb` in your app directory that explains how this inheritance works.
+Note: If we go to the `/app/models/campaign.rb` file there should be a `Campaign` class that inherits from `ApplicationRecord` instead of `ActiveRecord::Base`.
+Rails 5 now uses `ApplicationRecord` as a wrapper to inherit from `ActiveRecord::Base`.
+This is defined in the `/app/models/application_record.rb` file.

 Next we should setup __ActiveModelSerializer__ to serialize our data in JSON.

-First we need to add it to the __Gemfile__
+First we need to add it to the __Gemfile__:

 ```ruby
 # Gemfile